mapninja/QGIS-101/ReadMe.md

 *This is the projection of the basemap and is the default for the project because the basemap was the first layer that we added to the project.*

 ![](./media/projectcrs.png)

+The CRS of the Project can also be observed at the bottom of the QGIS Window:

 ### Change the Project CRS
 1. Locate the CRS of the **Study_Area** layer in the "**Recently used coordinate reference systems**" section, or type the EPSG code "**32630**" into the Filter box at the top of the **Properties** dialog.